SCPR/scripts/README.md

 ## Scripts

 We run them, they do things.
-Mostly used for generating custom CSV reports.

 ![No Nonsense](http://i.imgur.com/eEuWKmy.gif "No Nonsense")